Netmarket123/ravindragit/packages/shoutem-animation/README.md

 # Animations
 <hr />

 When building an application, there is a need to create animations to enrich the user experience.
 Although React Native [provides a way](https://facebook.github.io/react-native/docs/animations.html) to implement arbitrary animations, it is not an easy task to do it, even for simple animations.
 That's where `@shoutem/animation` package comes in.
-Package contains **animation [components](#components)** that should be wrapped around components that you want to get animated and **[driver]**(#driver) that _drives_ the animation components.
+Package contains **animation components** that should be wrapped around components that you want to get animated and **driver** that _drives_ the animation components.

 ## Install